Friday, August 4, 2023

 “I didn’t see the (start of the) kick,” he said, “but I heard the sound of it, and Ben Welsh was holding it.
 It sure sounded perfect.”

-But confusion reigned on the field immediately after game officials on the field signaled the kick was good.
+But confusion reigned immediately after game officials on the field signaled the kick was good.
 First, the person responsible for managing the scoreboard clock neglected to stop it – as the clock operator should have done – immediately after the kick passed through the uprights.
 Instead, the clock was allowed to run down to zero.

 Second, as officials tried to straighten out the clock snafu, Ben Welsh’s father, Jeff, who had been standing at the back of the south end zone opposite from where the field goal had been kicked, saw the clock supposedly expire and wasn’t aware there was an issue about it brewing.
-So when the clock struck zero, the proud and jubilant father immediately broke into a sprint onto the playing field and ran toward the Rebels players at the other end of the field, presumably to join a post-game celebration.
+So when the clock struck zero, the proud and jubilant father immediately broke into a sprint onto the playing field and ran toward the Rebels players at the other end of the gridiron, presumably to join a post-game celebration.

 By the time Jeff Welsh reached the 50-yard line or so during his sprint, he realized something was amiss because he was the only non-player on the field.
 Ryan Care said that at that point, wrestling coach Bob Hayes, standing along a sideline, saw Jeff and yelled at him to get off the field.
 Jeff immediately complied.